Time Dilation

 Time dilation in a special relativistic context can be modeled simply with the formula:

-where [math]\displaystyle{ \Delta t }[/math] defines the elapsed time between two events which occur at the same location for one particular observer in his or her frame of reference, [math]\displaystyle{ \Delta t' }[/math] defines a second measured elapsed time between the same two events but by a second particular observer that is moving with a specific velocity of [math]\displaystyle{ v }[/math] with respect to the first observer.
+where [math]\displaystyle{ \Delta t }[/math] defines the elapsed time between two events that occur at the same location for one particular observer in his or her frame of reference, [math]\displaystyle{ \Delta t' }[/math] defines a second measured elapsed time between the same two events but by a second particular observer that is moving with a specific velocity of [math]\displaystyle{ v }[/math] with respect to the first observer.
 In this context, [math]\displaystyle{ c }[/math] refers to the speed of light.
-For everyday events, the velocity of the observed objects is so small compared to light (300 million meters/second) that the time dilation is negligible.
+For everyday events, the velocity of the observed objects is so small compared to light (3 x 10^8 meters/second) that the time dilation is negligible.
 This is not the case for particles moving near the speed of light.
-Say a particle was moving at 99% the speed of light for one second in our reference frame.
-In the particles reference frame, it travels longer.

 Examples